EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 TEXT column with a CHECK constraint?
 There are at least three good reasons.

-First, if you are running Postgres 9.2 or better, this means you can change the constraint requirements on the fly, without a table scan - even for the 'non-optimal' situations such as going from 64 characters down to 32.
+First, if you are running Postgres 9.2 or better, this means you can change the constraint requirements on the fly, without a table scan - even for the “non-optimal” situations such as going from 64 characters down to 32.
 Just drop the old constraint, and add a new one with the NOT VALID clause thrown on it.